Energy self-sufficiency must be promoted by all

 The construction industry pays more and more attention to the environment and sustainable development.
 At YIT, these matters are developed systematically.
 But how is the environment taken into consideration in the various stages of infrastructure construction?

 The greatest opportunities to influence the environmental impacts of construction projects are in the planning and development phases.
 In infrastructure projects, the following environmental perspectives, among others, must be taken into account: selection of materials and their environmental impacts, customers’ goals and demands, the circulation of soil and surplus materials, emission calculations and reductions, the requirements set in sustainability rating systems if in use (CEEQUAL, BREEAM and LEED), permits, environmental impacts and risks as well as setting the project’s environmental objectives.

 “Sustainable development refers to a comprehensive societal change, which aims to ensure the preconditions of good life for future generations.
 Topics to be taken into account in this development include ecological, economic, social and cultural sustainability.
-We must design and build urban environments where everyone can live a good and happy life – now and in the future,” says Marikki Makkonen, Quality and Development Engineer for the Infrastructure segment.
+We must design and build urban environments where everyone can live a good and happy life – now and in the future,” says Marikki Makkonen, Quality and Development Engineer for YIT.

 Aspects to be considered in the planning phase include the construction area and the environmental perspectives that can be identified.
 These may include possible protected flora and fauna, doing a nature survey, water resources engineering and effects resulting from crushing.
 Planning for the recycling and storage of land masses, waste and materials, and the use of recycled and other low-emission materials are also on the agenda at an early stage.